Just like I did in April when Oro: Opus Primum was release, I go back to the press release to present a clear picture of the band:

 The Threnody of Triumph is a concept record by this English black metal band contrasting the darkness of death with the light of triumph by celebrating their memories.
 It’s their third record though I’m not familiar with the other two to compare and really I simply don’t get that many English black metal albums crossing my desk these days.
 So I approached this record with absolutely no preconceived notions whatsoever.

 Winterfylleth blends sharp, angular black metal riffs with a slight bit of folk to create a record that is clearly pushing the boundaries of the genre without breaking the mold.
 The riffs are speedy and pitch black with the piercing screams of C. Naughton simply chilling.
 The folk elements are what brings that sense of light back into the disc amidst the darkness of death.
 After getting worn down by the sorrow of tunes like “The Swart Raven” and “A Memorial” there’s a nice acoustic passage like “Home Is Behind” to rise the spirits back up, ever so slightly.
 The contrast of dark and light really work well in this context to keep your senses on their toes and make sure the record doesn’t get repetitive.

 This is truly a masterful record in any genre but especially in black metal where it certainly is one of the best releases of 2012.

 Smelling salts please.
-Three tracks, 40 minutes and I’ve listened to this three times which equals two hours of my life I’ve now spent in a coma. haarp (all lowercase on purpose) are a four piece sludge/doom band out of New Orleans that record for Phil Anselmo who owns Housecore records.
+Three tracks, 40 minutes and I’ve listened to this three times which equals two hours of my life I’ve now spent in a coma.
+Haarp are a four piece sludge/doom band out of New Orleans that record for Phil Anselmo who owns Housecore records.
 Gotta love Phil for bringing together all kinds of metal on his label but the guy doesn’t have the best ear in the world for quality.